drizzle-team/brocli/README.md

 -   `handler` - function, which will be executed in case of successful option parse

 -   `help` - function or string, which will be executed or printed when help is called for this command
+    :warning: - must be present if your command doesn't have subcommands, otherwise defaults to help for command

 -   `subcommands` - subcommands for command
     :warning: - command can't have subcommands and `positional` options at the same time